-Thus, people with hearing loss sometimes had to rely on others for their safety and connectivity.
-Thankfully, as technology rapidly evolved beginning in the 20th century, so, too, have devices evolved to help people with hearing loss live more independent lives.
+Prior to the modern age, people with hearing loss sometimes had to rely on others for their safety and connectivity to the rest of the world.
+Thankfully, as technology has rapidly evolved beginning in the 20th century, so, too, have devices evolved to help people with hearing loss live more independent lives.

 Today there are assistive listening devices, hearing aids, FM systems, infrared systems, captioning and amplification devices that help people communicate with others, hear the sounds of everyday life and enjoy entertainment when they otherwise would have a difficult time of it due to hearing loss.